joshuatai/i18n-plugin/README.md

-# i18n-plugin
+# i18n-plugin (POC)
-an i18n tools for the figma plugin
+An i18n plugin for the figma tool to improve the development processes